Blog Layout

 Regular Checks: Inspect your grease trap regularly.
 Look for these signs and address them promptly.

-Professional Help: If you're unsure, hire professional grease trap repair services.
+Professional Help: If you're unsure, hire professional grease interceptor repair services.
 They can assess and maintain your trap effectively.

 How to Install a Grease Trap

 Proper installation is key.
-Follow these steps for a successful setup.
+Follow these steps from the ultimate guide for a successful setup.

 Installing a Grease Trap

-1. Choose the Right Size: Refer to a grease trap capacity and sizing guide.
+1. Choose the Right Size: Refer to a guide for cleaning grease traps and a grease trap capacity and sizing guide.

 2. Pick a Location: Install it close to the kitchen sink or dishwasher.